Christmas is a fantastic time to visit Ireland because the Irish really know how to celebrate the festive season in style!

 While Ireland is undoubtedly busy at Christmas time, it’s definitely not peak season, and there are far fewer tourists around compared to other times of the year.

-While some businesses and tourist attractions might close, either due to the weather or because it’s the offseason, many still stay open, including museums and galleries and historical attractions across the country.
+While some businesses and tourist attractions might close, either due to the weather or because it’s the offseason, many still stay open, including museums, galleries, and historical attractions across the country.

 With fewer tourists, you won’t need to queue, you’ll be able to meet more locals, and you’ll end up paying less for accommodation in comparison to the summer months.